DesignInformaticsLab/DesignInformaticsLab.github.io/_posts/teaching/productdesign/2017-03-21-profitmodel.md

 Does your decision depend on your competitors' product positioning?

+2. For the project you are currently working on, define your design variables, associate them to manufacturing cost, engineering feasibility, and eventually to the profit.
+Study your competitors.
+Derive a design decision for this market.

 ## Activity 6: A more complicated game
 If you want to form an organization with companies to maximize your profit, how many companies will you include in the organization?
 Consider a penalty of $1,000,000 for betrayal.

 [1]: /_teaching/productdesign/ProfitModel.pptx
 [2]: /_teaching/productdesign/BeamProfitMaximizationExample.xlsx